Kizyjura/Kizyjura/README.md

-- 👋 Hi, I’m @Kizyjura but people know me as Radley
+- 👋 Hi, I’m Kizyjura!
-- 👀 I’m interested in new ways to work and make money with my skillset
+- 👀 I’m interested in new ways to work and make a living with my skillset
 - 🌱 I’m currently learning to code

 <!---